felix-leg/bodyreswitcher/README.md

 you will see the switch animation.

 Except switching bodies, you can also do two other things:
-- **Call for reinforcements** adds 2 extra people to the graph in their own bodies.
+- **Call for reinforcements**: adds 2 extra people to the graph in their own bodies.
-- **Undo** gives you the ability to undo last *n* switches you have made.
+- **Undo**: gives you the ability to undo last *n* switches you have made.
 Unfortunately there is a limit of how many times you can do this.

 ## Licences